-GRI G4 Disclosure Description Reference/Response G4-DMA Environmental Footprint Pages 30-34 of CR Report Minimizing our impact on our environment is an important demonstration of our commitment to operating responsibly.
+GRI G4 Disclosure Description Reference/Response G4-DMA Environmental Footprint Pages 33-40 of 2016 CR Report Minimizing our impact on our environment is an important demonstration of our commitment to operating responsibly.
 Energy, waste and paper are the three main components of our environmental impact.
 Our stakeholders expect us to mitigate these impacts as much as possible.
 Key proactively minimizes our operation's environmental impacts by implementing practices for responsible energy consumption, improving efficiency, and reducing waste and emissions.
 We measure and set targets for our energy consumption, greenhouse gas emissions, waste reduction, recycling, and paper use.
 Our Sustainability, Real Estate, Procurement and Technology teams regularly work together to manage our performance.
 To learn more about our environmental goals and performance, please see our Responsible Operations section.
-G4-EN3 Energy consumption within the organization Page 33 of CR Report G4-EN6 Reduction of energy consumption Page 33 of CR Report Approximately 7.6% of our direct and indirect energy reductions were due to facilities closures and mild temperatures; the remaining 3.5% is attributed to infrastructure improvements.
-G4-EN7 Reductions in energy requirements of products and services Pages 31-33 of CR Report G4-EN15 Direct greenhouse gas (GHG) emissions (Scope 1) Page 33 of CR Report G4-EN16 Energy indirect greenhouse gas (GHG) emissions (Scope 2) Page 33 of CR Report G4-EN17 Other indirect greenhouse gas (GHG) emissions (Scope 3) Page 33 of CR Report G4-EN19 Reduction of greenhouse gas (GHG) emissions Pages 32-33 of CR Report https://www.key.com/about/community/key-bank-environmental-commitment.jsp Approximately 10.2% of our Scope 1 & 2 emissions reductions were due to changes in emissions factors, including cleaner power procurement and updated EPA emissions calculations, 4.0% can be attributed to mild temperatures, and 2.5% can be attributed to site closures and infrastructure improvements.
+G4-EN3 Energy consumption within the organization Page 39 of 2016 CR Report G4-EN6 Reduction of energy consumption Page 39 of 2016 CR Report Approximately 4% of our direct and indirect energy reductions were due to facilities closures and mild temperatures; the remaining 4% is attributed to infrastructure improvements.
+G4-EN7 Reductions in energy requirements of products and services Pages 35-39 of 2016 CR Report G4-EN15 Direct greenhouse gas (GHG) emissions (Scope 1) Page 37 of 2016 CR Report G4-EN16 Energy indirect greenhouse gas (GHG) emissions (Scope 2) Page 37 of 2016 CR Report G4-EN17 Other indirect greenhouse gas (GHG) emissions (Scope 3) Page 37 of 2016 CR Report G4-EN19 Reduction of greenhouse gas (GHG) emissions Pages 35, 37, 39 of 2016 CR Report www.key.com/about/community/sustainability.jsp Approximately 1.1% of our year-over-year Scope 1 & 2 emissions reductions can be attributed to mild winter temperatures, 4.2% was due to site closures, and the remaining 2.8% is the result of infrastructure improvements.
+There was an approximate increase of 3.4% in our year-over-year Scope 1&2 emissions due to changes in emission factors for electric power.
+Combined, there was a total decrease of 4.6%.